Andy Uba: 2011 Senate election

 Uba returned to the PDP and was nominated as PDP candidate for Anambra South Senatorial district in the April 2011 elections.

 He won with 63,316 votes, ahead of Chukwmaeze Nzeribe of the All Progressives Grand Alliance (APGA) with 43,798 and the incumbent senator Ikechukwu Obiorah of the Accord party with 24,724.

 Uba's election was challenged by Senator Obiora, the Accord candidate, who claimed that Uba had forged his West African School Certificate (WASC) and had not obtained any of the university degrees that he claimed.

 The story of allegedly faked degrees dates back to a story written by two investigative reporters and published by The News in December 2006.

 Reporters claim that both Concordia and California State University said that although Uba enrolled, he did not graduate from neither of the universities.

 Personal life

-He is married to Pastor Faith Vedelago of Faith Miracle Center Abuja and they have four children together.
+Emmanuel Nnamdi Uba is part of a political family, which includes other notable figures in Nigerian public life.
+He is known for maintaining a relatively private personal life while remaining active in political and community affairs.